Email Us

 • Glasses, Contact Lens, Hearing Aids, Dentures, Medical Equipment, some medical comfort items required for patient care

-• Nursing & Convalescent Home and Home Health Care payments when medically necessary
+• Nursing, Convalescent and Home Care payments when medically necessary

 • Certain tuition costs for children with medically-diagnosed disabilities when the main reason is to overcome the disability.

-• Mileage to and from medical appointments, 20 cents per mile for 2007; also parking and tolls.
+• Mileage to and from medical appointments; also parking and tolls.

-• If you are over 62, Oregon allows a special medical deduction for some taxpayers.
+• If you are 66 and older, Oregon allows a special medical deduction for some taxpayers.

 Charitable Contributions

-• Mileage to and from volunteer activities - 14 cents per mile for 2007.
+• Mileage to and from volunteer activities .

 • Unreimbursed volunteer expenses